marilag/talks/azurethursday/mytalk.md

     - Msg: Producer > Consumer
     - Msg: Producer > Multiple Consumers
     - Events: Producer > Multiple subscribers
+      - should it contain data all the the data
+      - it can contain a resource endpoint to retrieve more data about the event
+      - and return the specific about the particular event and not just to the current state of the data
+      -

 The How:
 - Azure resources to use - let's break down each of them: